0xADB/sf_data_science/project_0/README.md

 ## Description

-Guess a random number in `[0,100]` range in minimal number of tries.
+Guess a random number in the `[0,100]` range in minimal number of tries.

 :arrow_up: [contents](#contents)
 ___